AmigaOne: AmigaOne by Hyperion Entertainment (2009–present)

 In September 2009, as part of the resolution of a dispute over ownership of AmigaOS Hyperion was granted (among other provisions of the Settlement Agreement with Amiga, Inc.) an exclusive licence for the AmigaOne (or Amiga One) name.
 This Settlement Agreement thus created a legal basis for a new generation of AmigaOne computers.

-In February 2010, a new Belgian company A-Eon Technology CVBA, in co-operation with Hyperion Entertainment, officially announced a new AmigaOne model, the AmigaOne X1000, first presented at the Vintage Computer festival at Bletchley Park in June 2010.
+In February 2010, a new Belgian company A-Eon Technology CVBA, in co-operation with Hyperion Entertainment, officially announced a new AmigaOne model, the AmigaOne X1000, first presented at the Vintage Computer Fair at Bletchley Park in June 2010.
 The project was delayed but the new platform was launched in 2012 with AmigaOS 4.1.5.

 In September 2011, Acube Systems introduced the AmigaOne 500 based on a Sam460ex mainboard.

 In October 2011, Hyperion Entertainment announced that it was launching an AmigaOne netbook in mid-2012, but it was announced at Amiwest 2013 that the netbook project had been cancelled.

 Also at Amiwest 2013, A-Eon Technology Ltd, a British computer company, announced three new AmigaOne motherboards, with the project named Cyrus.
 A-Eon had a list of proposed names which could be voted for and in January 2014 A-Eon Technology announced names for new models as AmigaOne X5000/20, AmigaOne X5000/40 and AmigaOne X3500.
 The new motherboards were aimed as replacements for the AmigaOne X1000.
 The AmigaOne X5000/20 was released in October 2016 and - unlike the X1000 - sold via various distributors.
 ArsTechnica review of the AmigaOne X5000 commended its compatibility with old Amiga applications and games, but criticised the very high price and lack of new software.

 Lastly, A-Eon Technology Ltd announced at Amiwest 2013 that A-Eon had signed a 1.2 million-dollar investment contract with Ultra Varisys for the ongoing design, development and manufacture of PowerPC hardware for its AmigaOne line of desktop computers.

 In January 2015, Acube Systems started selling AmigaOne 500 computers based on the Sam460cr motherboard, a cost reduced version of original Sam460ex.
 Features that were removed included the Silicon Motion SM502 embedded MoC and 1× SATA2 port.

 In autumn 2015, A-Eon Technology Ltd announced a new motherboard with the project development name Tabor based on a P1022 1.2 GHz SoC.
 The motherboard design is a microATX form factor with single PCIe slot and SODIMM memory slots.
 The full system is to be designated as the AmigaOne A1222.
+The A1222 was released in early 2024.